cmugpi/cmugpi.github.io/initial-setup/index.md

 your own bashrc or vimrc, read the [Advanced Usage][advanced] instructions.
 {:.ui.info.message}

 Then, disconnect from Andrew (remember, `^D`) and log in again.
-When you've logged in, type `echo $GPI_PATH` and hit enter.
+When you've logged in, if you see something like `username@unixN:~$` instead of what the prompt used to be, you're done!
 If you see a file path, then everything went correctly!
-(If you see nothing, something went wrong.
+(If it looks like nothing changed, something went wrong.
 Try logging out and back in, and if that doesn't fix it, make a post on Piazza or email us.)

-## Get a Lern2Unix Account

-We'll be using the lern2unix website as a backend to submit and download problems, so you'll need a [lern2unix account][lern2unix-signup] which you should sign up for before our first lecture.

-__IMPORTANT__:
-You need to use your AndrewID for your username and your andrew.cmu.edu email address for your email.
-{:.ui.error.message}

 [mobaxterm]: http://mobaxterm.mobatek.net/
 [mobaxterm-tutorial]: http://blog.jez.io/2014/09/28/setting-up-mobaxterm-for-ssh-on-windows/